Drakensangs/EquipmentManager-Vanilla/README.md

 EquipmentManager is based on the [**pfUI**](https://github.com/brues-code/pfUI) module of the same name.
 It has several changes/additions/tweaks here and there.
 Its features include:

   - create sets, delete sets, change set names and icon names
-  - if two of the same items are in your bag and you've made your set with the enchanted one, the Equipment Manager will correctly equip the enchant item
+  - if two of the same items are in your bag and you've made your set with the enchanted one, the Equipment Manager will correctly equip the enchanted item
   - access to all game icons when creating sets
   - search bar on the create set frame
   - flyout frame mimics the WotLK look

-Equipment sets are saved in ClassicAPI_EquipmentSets.txt, in the WTF\Account\<Account Name>\<Server Name>\<Character Name>\ folder.
+Equipment sets are saved in ClassicAPI_EquipmentSets.txt, in the WTF\Account\Account Name\Server Name\Character Name\ folder.

 ## 👨‍💻 **Author**